-A normal sertraline dosage is 50 to 100mg per day, which is commonly prescribed to adults as a treatment for depression and some anxiety disorders.
+A usual sertraline dosage is 50mg to 100mg per day, which is commonly prescribed to adults as a treatment for depression and some anxiety disorders.
 The maximum dose of sertraline is 200mg per day, which is usually reached after several weeks or months of treatment at a lower dose.

-If you’ve been prescribed sertraline for any condition, follow the dosage instructions provided by your doctor.
+If you’ve been prescribed sertraline for any condition, follow the dosage instructions exactly as provided by your doctor.